upframe/upframe-old/layouts/partials/tac.markdown

 ## IX - Equity, Intellectual Property and Non-Disclosure

 1. Upframe will not take any equity or be an intellectual property owner of any kind, from any project, no matter if the concept for the programme is created before or during the programme;
 2. Upframe will not sign a NDA, Non-disclosure agreement, with any intervenient of the programme.
-However, the Upframe team members, advisors and mentors commit not to discuss any details of your project outside the programme to any person who is was not connected with the programme
+However, the Upframe team members, advisors and mentors commit not to discuss any details of your project outside the programme to any person who is not connected with the programme